Understanding Educational Requirements on Job Advertisements

 Many occupations require a certain level of education in order to be eligible to work in that profession.
-Employers usually include the educational requirements for a job in their descriptive write-up, whether the posting is on an off-site job board or the company's website.
+Employers usually include the educational requirements for a job in their descriptive write-up or position advertisement.
+Job postings can appear on an off-site job board such as "Indeed.com," the newspaper, or on the company's website.

 Levels of Education

-- High School Diploma or Equivalent: The completion of high school, or the equivalent, resulting in the awarding of a high school diploma or the equivalent, such as the General Education Development (commonly referred as a GED) award.
+The completion of high school, or the equivalent, resulting in the awarding of a high school diploma or the equivalent, such as the General Education Development (commonly referred to as a GED) award.

 Examples of a required education level listed in job postings: